Biden doesn't penalize crown prince despite promise to punish senior Saudi leaders | NewsChannel 3-12

 The choice not to punish Prince Mohammed directly puts into sharp relief the type of decision-making that becomes more complicated for a president versus a candidate, and demonstrates the difficulty in breaking with a troublesome ally in a volatile region.

 On Friday, Biden’s administration released an unclassified intelligence report on Khashoggi’s death, an action his predecessor refused to take as he downplayed US intelligence.
 The report from the director of national intelligence says the crown prince, known as MBS, directly approved the killing of Khashoggi.
-But while a sanctions list from the Treasury Department listed a former deputy intelligence chief and the Saudi Royal Guard’s rapid intervention force, the crown prince wasn’t listed.
+But while Secretary of State Antony Blinken announced visa restrictions that affected 76 Saudis involved in harassing activists and journalists, he didn’t announce measures that touch the prince.
+And while a sanctions list from the Treasury Department named a former deputy intelligence chief and the Saudi Royal Guard’s rapid intervention force, the crown prince wasn’t mentioned.

 Two administration officials said sanctioning MBS was never really an option, operating under the belief it would have been “too complicated” and could have jeopardized US military interests in Saudi Arabia.
 As a result, the administration did not even request the State Department to work up options for how to target MBS with sanctions, one State Department official said.

+When asked in an interview with Univision on Friday about how much he’s willing to push the crown prince to observe human rights, Biden said he was now dealing with the Saudi King and not bin Salman.
+He said “the rules are changing” and that significant changes could come on Monday.

+“We are going to hold them accountable for human rights abuses and we’re going to make sure that they, in fact, you know, if they want to deal with us, they have to deal with it in a way that the human rights abuses are dealt with,” Biden said, without being more specific about any plans to punish the crown prince.

-In November 2019, Biden promised to punish senior Saudi leaders in a way former President Donald Trump wouldn’t.
+It was a far cry from a comment in November 2019, in which Biden promised to punish senior Saudi leaders in a way former President Donald Trump wouldn’t.

 “Yes,” he said when directly asked if he would.
 “And I said it at the time.
 Khashoggi was, in fact, murdered and dismembered, and I believe on the order of the crown prince.
 And I would make it very clear we were not going to, in fact, sell more weapons to them, we were going to, in fact, make them pay the price and make them the pariah that they are.”

-Note: This story has been updated with additional details on Saturday.